$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Aether charged black hole solutions and Smarr formual

 Lastly, the first law is,

 One can see that the conventional Smarr formula and the first law of black hole physics still hold for this Lorentz violation aether charged black hole.
-However, in $c_i$ subset Einstein-aether theory, the first law cannot be constructed exactly \cite{ding2019}, where the form of the aether field also is $u_\mu=\big(u_t(r),u_r(r),0,\cdots,0\big)$, but there is no conception of aether charge.
+However, in $c_i$ subset Einstein-aether theory, the first law cannot be constructed exactly \cite{ding2019}, where the form of the aether field also is $u_\mu=\big(u_t(r),u_r(r),0,\cdots,0\big)$, but there is no conception of aether charge \footnote{In $c_i$ subset Einstein-aether theory when $c_{14}=0$, the black hole solution is \cite{berglund,ding2017} When $c_{123}=0$, the black hole solution is However, the quantity $r_{\ae}$ or $r_{u}$ is not an independent parameter, it is $r^4_{\ae}=27M^4/16(1-c_{13})$, or $r_u^2=(c_{13}-c_{14}/2)M^2/(1-c_{13})$.
+Therefore, there is no conception of aether charge.}.